EnergyInnovation/eps-docs/docs/automated-analysis.md

 ### Vensim DSS

-Most features of the EPS can be used if you run the model in the free Vensim Model Reader, as discussed on the [Download and Installation Instructions](download) page.
+Most features of the EPS can be used if you run the model in the free Vensim Model Reader, as discussed on the [Download and Installation](download) page.
 However, you will need a copy of Vensim DSS to make use of the Python scripts included with the EPS.
 Information on how to purchase Vensim DSS is available for Windows and Mac on [the official Vensim website](http://vensim.com/purchase/).
 As of Oct.
 15, 2020, a commercial license costs $1995, a public research license costs $998, and an academic license costs $798.

 If you already own Vensim DSS, please be sure that it is version 8 or later, and you have installed the 64-bit version.
 The EPS relies on features and bug fixes that were implemented in Vensim 8.
 If you own Vensim Pro or DSS with a current maintenance subscription, you can download an updated version from the [Vensim download center](https://www.vensim.com/php-bin/download.html).
 If your maintenance subscription is not current, you may log in using your old license key and renew your subscription for a fraction of the price of buying a new Vensim DSS license.